AndreaDiotallevi/motorway/readme.md

 ## 2. Initial thoughts on the requirements

-After reading the requirements mulitple times, I have started making some design considerations.
+After reading the requirements multiple times, I have started making some design considerations.

 ### 2.1 Run postgres database in Docker

+> Inside this package, you will find a git project containing a Docker file that will bring up a Postgres database containing 2 tables: `vehicles` and `stateLogs`.
+These tables are already populated with some sample data.

 Two options came to mind: